kamilkisiela/graphql-hive/README.md

 - **Help GraphQL developers to get to know their GraphQL APIs** a little more with our Schema Registry, Performance Monitoring, Alerts, and Integrations.
 - **Support all kinds of GraphQL APIs**, from Federation, and Stitching, to standalone APIs.
-- **Open Source at the heart**: 100% open-source and build in public with the community.
+- **Open Source at the heart**: 100% open-source and built in public with the community.
 - **A plug and play Cloud solution**: to give access to Hive to most people with a generous free "Hobby plan"